-We recommend anyone curious about taking up bike riding or wanting to use Reddy Go bikes, to definitely give it a go, but follow a few tips below:
+We recommend anyone curious about taking up bike riding, to definitely give it a go, but follow a few tips below:

 - Brush up on your skills.
 If you’ve not ridden a bike in a while, it’s worth having a skilled professional get you back in the saddle.
 Councils like City of Sydney and Inner West Council run free or discounted Cycling Confidence Courses which will help you remember and hone the skills needed to ride a bike.
 Or seek out a local accredited cycle coach, training provider or other skills based training outlet.
 Your local bike shop may be able to point you in the right direction or run their own!